Home

 Storing Potatoes

-Potatoes need to stay moist and cool.
+Potatoes need to stay in the dark, moist, and cool.
 That’s why an underground root cellar or vegetable pit is the ideal place to store your potatoes.
 Having the pit outside keeps the potatoes cool.
 Having the pit in the ground keeps the potatoes moist.
 You’ll also need to add some insulation to the top of the pit so that the potatoes don’t freeze.

 See Root Cellar.